RobertArtigas/RYB/README.md

  It might be useful to include your use case scenario and a description of why you want this improvement and how it helps the business you are involved in working.

-SI desea que continúe mejorando estas utilidades, ENTONCES envíeme un correo electrónico que las está utilizando.
+SI desea que continÃºe mejorando estas utilidades, ENTONCES envÃ­eme un correo electrÃ³nico que las estÃ¡ utilizando.
-  Puede ser útil incluir el escenario de su caso de uso y una descripción de por qué desea esta mejora y cómo ayuda a la empresa en la que está involucrado.
+  Puede ser Ãºtil incluir el escenario de su caso de uso y una descripciÃ³n de por quÃ© desea esta mejora y cÃ³mo ayuda a la empresa en la que estÃ¡ involucrado.

 # RYB: Run Your Business (Dirige Tu Negocio)